ruthprudence/ranking-game/README.md

-# Priority Sorter
+# Ranking Game

 ## Overview

-Priority Sorter is an innovative web application designed to streamline the process of decision-making and prioritization.
+Ranking Game is an innovative web application designed to streamline the process of decision-making and prioritization.
 Developed by Ruth Prudence, this app leverages the dynamic capabilities of React and React Native to offer a user-friendly interface for both web and mobile platforms.

 ### Key Features